Sunday, December 20, 2009

 Bottom line: Is this the sniper on which we wish to build our attack?
 Is he really the hill we want to die on?
 He's a superb talent, but does he have the stones to stick it out when things don't go his way?
 Do we have the leadership on the team to keep him in line?

-if we had a top line center and a throwdown top line winger--you know, someone who will chip in on some points (mainly assists) but is more of a dig-it-out-of-the-corners kinda guy.
+We here at TOV think that he would be a good fit if we had a top line center and a throwdown top line winger--you know, someone who will chip in on some points (mainly assists) but is more of a dig-it-out-of-the-corners kinda guy.
 Think of Roberts - Sundin - Mogilny.
 Zherdev is a Mogilny in this situation.
 But we don't have a opposite winger who can dig in the corners like Roberts can (aside: I say we try to get Booth out of Florida) nor do we have a top line center who controls the flow of the line.
 We fear that Zherdev would be wasted on the team as it now stands.
 What would a lone Mogilny have done for us?
 So the question is, do we take a flyer on Zherdev in hopes of building a line for him down the road?
 Or do we pass up on him now and hope for a real game-changing winger later.
 Or do you fall into the "we need a top line Canadian boy" camp?

 Let's hear your thoughts!